orbitalquark/textadept/doc/manual.md

 Individual views have many configurable settings.
 Among the more useful settings are viewing line endings, handling long lines, viewing indentation guides, and viewing whitespace.
 These options change how to display buffers in the _current_ view.
-Changing a setting in one view does not change that setting in any other split view.
-You must do it manually.
+Changing a setting in one view does not immediately change that setting in any other split view.
+You must switch to that other view first.

 #### View Line Endings